Cleaning event

 A cleaning event is a phenomenon whereby dust is removed from solar panels, in the context of exploration and science rovers on Mars, supposedly by the action of wind.
-The term cleaning event' is used on several NASA webpages; generally supposing that Martian winds have blown dust clear off the probes on Mars, including the solar panels which power them, increasing their energy output.
+The term is used on several NASA webpages; generally supposing that Martian winds have blown dust clear off the probes on Mars, including the solar panels which power them, increasing their energy output.
 The nature of the cleaning events is not known, but the assumption is that wind blows the dust off the panels.
-Cleaning events were discovered in 2004 when several times power levels increased by 5% overnight, in contrast to the expectation they would decrease—the added power allowed the missions to continue beyond their expected lifetime.
+Cleaning events were discovered in 2004 when, several times, power levels increased by 5% overnight, in contrast to the expectation they would decrease—the added power allowed the missions to continue beyond their expected lifetime.
 One theory is that wind currents in craters aid in cleaning events, and also if the rover is sloped, this is speculated to help remove dust.

 The term started being used in 2004 as the Mars Exploration Rovers' (MER) solar panels started to benefit from these events.
 The rovers were expected to last about 90 sols (Martian days) on Mars, after which dust would cover their solar panels and reduce solar power to levels too low for the rovers to operate.
 However, power levels went back up due to the cleaning events caused by the winds in the Martian atmosphere.
 Periodic cleaning events have allowed the MERs to operate far longer than the planned 3 months.
 The Spirit rover finally ceased operation in early 2010, and the Opportunity rover remained active until mid 2018, more than 14 years after landing.